Thomj-Dev/SEMBAS/docs/scenarios.md

 2. Client: Receives sample
 3. Client: Sample out of bounds, sends OOB flag to Server.
 4. Server: Continues as normal.

+# Training

+## Setup Process
+1. Global search to find initial boundary pair
+2. Surface search to acquire the boundary
+3. Root refinement - improving surface direction estimation to improve efficiency

+## Exploration
+Exploration is too complicated to go into detail, but the idea is simple: explore the surface, starting at a root, until early-stopping criteria is met or no more surface remains.

+Edge cases:
+1. Ran out of boundary

+## Training
+Once we have sampled X number of boundary points (/ samples in general), we will train the system on these examples.
+This will update the FUT, resulting in a new boundary.